 Each term we send out topic plans to enable parents to see how all curriculum areas link together, through a themed topic approach.
 These topic plans have detailed information of all foundation subject areas and objectives pupils will be taught within that year.

-We plan our curriculum around a two/three year rolling programme to accommodate the different mixed year groups classes.
+We plan our creative curriculum around a two/three year rolling programme to accommodate the different mixed year groups classes.
 This ensures children cover all National Curriculum objectives as they progress through the school.

 EYFS and KS1 Reading Schemes and Phonics